RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 1.md

 Because there is no transitive property of identification and authentication, knowing a trusted entity is not sufficient for validating an identity assertion.
 All the other options are typical authentication mechanisms and so are incorrect.

-### Question # 34 - Which of the following constitutes a multifactor authentication process or procedure?
+### [tricky] Question # 34 - Which of the following constitutes a multifactor authentication process or procedure?
 A. Using an automated teller machine (ATM) to get cash with your credit or debit card.
 B. Using a password and personal identification number (PIN) to log into a website.
 C. Presenting a voice sample and fingerprint to access a secure facility.